A Cancer Drug For Parkinson's? New Study Raises Hope, Draws Criticism

 Moussa, who holds a patent on the use of nilotinib for treating brain diseases, says patients should ignore the scientific infighting.

 "This may fail.
-It's okay," he says.
-"But I think the concept is very feasible and if this drug doesn't work another drug will work."
+It's OK," he says.
+"But I think the concept is very feasible and if this drug doesn't work, another drug will work."